|

 the disease might develop at different ages or with differing severity from one

+breed to another.
 Although prcd-PRA is inherited, it can be avoided in future

 generations by testing dogs before breeding.
 Identification of dogs that do not